muhammadyaseen/vae-disentanglement/README.md

 ## Implementation of several disentanglement algorithms in Pytorch Lightning framework

-Code borrows heavily from:
+Code borrows from:
-- Google's `disentanglement_lib`
+- Google's `disentanglement_lib` which was in Tensorflow
+- `visdom` by Facebook